carolynblanding/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/configure-cloud-connector-integration-with-your-office-365-tenant.md

 ## Set up your users in Office 365

 Log in to the Office 365 admin portal, add the users that will be enabled for online voice services, and assign an E5 license or Phone System in Office 365 add-on to the E3 license to these users.
 For information about adding users, see [Add users to Office 365 for business](https://support.office.com/en-US/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc).

+> [!NOTE]
+> If you are synchronizing users from on-premise active directory to Office 365, then create the user accounts in on-premise active directory using the SIP domain defined for Cloud Connector for the user's prinicipal domain name.

 ## Enable users for Phone System in Office 365 voice and voicemail services